 In addition, the municipality may set any other conditions for the occupation of its public domain, and it may provide rules concerning revocation of the authorization (Cities and Towns Act, s.
 29.19; Municipal Code, s.
 14.16.1).

-Once the gathering is authorized by the municipality, the organizer is responsible for ensuring that the rules concerning the maximum number of people that can gather are respected and that the capacity of the premises where the gathering is held allows for a distance of two metres between participants to be maintained.
+Once the gathering is authorized by the municipality, the organizer is responsible for ensuring that the rules concerning the maximum number of people that can gather are respected and that the capacity of the premises where the gathering is held allows for a one-metre distance between participants to be maintained.
+The organizer is also tasked with checking the participants' vaccination passports if required.

 In the event of a violation of the above rules, the stakeholders concerned, including municipalities that have authorized a gathering that is not in compliance with the rules, could be fined between $1,000 and $6,000.